 The Supply Chain

-This Jet is most likely a byproduct of an industrial Coal mine in the Ural Mountains, Russia.
+This Jet is from a mine in the Ural Mountains of Chelyabinsk Oblast, Russia.

 Learn More: Ethical Mining

 This Jet was polished in Hong Kong, China.

 Factory workers have safe conditions and are paid fairly.